 - To hide or show related table or photos and files columns, click the Show/Hide Column button in the upper-right corner of the table.
 Check boxes to show the columns.
 Uncheck boxes to hide them.

 You can view detailed information about any field in the table, including its name, alias, and type, as well as field settings, such as whether the field is required and editable, and its length.

 To see more information about a field, click the column header for the field you are interested in and click Show Detailed View.
 The table shrinks to a more focused view of the field you selected with a Summary section, a Settings section with field attribute rules, such as required fields, default value, and so on, and a Details section with information like the field name and type.
 The information you see in each section depends on the field type and your privileges.
-For example, in the Summary section, you will see a histogram for numeric and date fields, or a list of the top 10 unique values and associated count information for text fields.
+For example, in the Summary section, you will see a histogram for numeric, or a list of the top 10 unique values and associated count information for text fields.

 To choose a different field to explore without going back to the full table, click the down arrow in the field column on the left and select a different field.
 After you are finished viewing detailed information about a field, you can return to the full table view by clicking Close.